codefoster/iot-workshop/README.md

 When it's all finished and working, with the click of a button you'll be able to take a picture, figure out what objects are in the picture, and then record the result in a cloud service.

-By the end of this workshop, you should feel comfortable with...

-1. Installing Raspian
-1. Communicating with the Raspberry Pi (without a monitor)
-1. Understanding the GPIO
-1. Building a basic circuit on a breadboard
-1. Communicating with the camera
-1. Deploying code to the device
-1. Node.js and npm
-1. Azure Cognitive Services and Azure IoT Hub

-All of this in under 70 lines of code!

-If you're joining me in person for this event, the amount of time we have together may make it necessary to gloss over some of these categories, but you'll always have these online instructions to pick up the rest of the project at home.

 ## What is IoT
 The Internet of Things (IoT) is a hot topic.
 It's also a rather broad topic, and IoT topics often cover a few disciplines...